pyhys/minimalmodbus/docs/installation.rst

 Dependencies
 ------------
 Python versions 2.7 and higher are supported (including 3.x).
-Tested with Python2.7 and Python3.2.
+Tested with Python 2.7, 3.2, 3.3 and 3.4.
 This module is pure Python.
-TODO update versions

 This module relies on `pySerial <http://pyserial.sourceforge.net/>`_ (also pure Python) to do the heavy lifting, and it is the only dependency.